dlmcpaul/EnphaseCollector/README.md

 ## Building for yourself
 This is a fairly standard maven project using spring boot so ```mvn package -Dmaven.test.skip``` should get your started and can build a working jar located in the target directory

+You will need the following tools installed to develop and build this code.
+- Git to clone the code and commit changes
+- Java 17 to compile the code
+- Maven to manage the build process
+- Docker to support the testing

+There are also modules built in if you want to store the data somewhere other than the internal database.
+To use them you will need an installation or authentication for the specific system:
+- InfluxDB 1.8
+- PvOutput system id and key
+- Prometheus
+- Mqtt Server

 **There are some caveats**
 - The build will generate a jar with a default version of unreleased